 Stock Market Performance By U.S. President: Which Party Gets Better Returns?

-Stock market performance under Donald Trump has been strong.
-But history says investors prefer a Democrat in office.
+The stock market performance under Donald Trump was strong.
+But history says investors favor a Democrat in the White House.

-If you’re dreading what a Joe Biden win this November might mean for the stock market, you shouldn’t be.
-Or, at least, the investor part of you shouldn’t be.
+Some investors dreaded what a Joe Biden win would mean for the stock market, but those worries were somewhat unfounded as the S&P has returned 48% since his inauguration despite the ongoing inflation fight, the commensurate Fed activity and increasing global conflict.
 Contrary to popular belief, stock market performance is better under Democratic presidents than Republican ones.
 In fact, it’s not close.

 According to Liberum, a U.K.-based investment bank, since 1947 the average annual return under Democratic presidents is 10.8%, versus a mere 5.6% return under Republican presidents.